Ariimb/Commands/readme.md

 #Compare

 Cmp: To compare two files.
+It tracks the differences between the changes made on a file.

 #Find files, folders and inside files.

-Find (route) "file name": To find a folder and file.
+Find (route) "file name": To find a folder and file, it allows you to view existed files.

 #Create and edit text files.